EichlerLab/pbsv/README.md

 ### Define input samples

-Create a `samples.tab` file with two tab-delimited columns:
+Create a `samples.tsv` file with two tab-delimited columns:

 * SAMPLE: Name of the sample
 * FOFN: A path to an FOFN file that points to all input BAM files